polterguy/magic.data.common/README.md

    table:foo
 ```

-The above will result in the following SQL returned to you.
-Notice, if you're using the special implementations,
+The above will result in the following SQL returned to you. **Notice**, if you're using the special implementations,
 such as e.g. **[mysql.read]** or **[mssql.read]** - The returned SQL might vary, according to your dialect.
 But the
-results of the SQL will be compatible.
+results of executing the SQL will be the same.

 ```
 select * from 'foo' limit 25